-

 Artificial Intelligence

-Utilising collections of data which arise from electronic health records and other sources, means that any aspect of medical practice such as patient characteristics, symptoms of specific diseases, diagnostic criteria, medication doses and abnormal signs on radiographs or other technology can be reviewed and aligned to our decisions on diagnosis and treatment.
+Utilising collections of data which arise from electronic health records and other sources, means that any aspect of medical practice such as patient characteristics, symptoms of specific diseases, diagnostic criteria, medication doses and abnormal signs on radiographs or other technology can be reviewed and aligned to decisions on diagnosis and treatment.
 This data can be used to construct algorithms to create action.

 Digital Therapeutics and Gamification of Serious Play